When Can You Do A Small Estate Affidavit Procedure In Texas?

 This, as you can see, requires very little court action.
 The hard work is in preparing the affidavit.

-If you would like to talk about more about probate or administration of an estate, please call Adair M. Buckner for a free initial consultation.*
+If you would like to talk more about probate or administration of an estate, please call Adair M. Buckner for a free initial consultation.*

 *(The free consultation does not cover actual review of documents or giving legal advice on a specific situation.)